top of page

 Sportsmanship

-All competitors/handlers and spectators are expected to follow the rules of the NACSW and demonstrate good sportsmanship.
-This includes making sure the hide placements are unknown to the handler prior to testing and kept secret from other competitors.
+All handlers and spectators are expected to follow the rules of the NACSW and demonstrate good sportsmanship.
+This includes making sure the hide placements are unknown to the handler prior to searching and kept secret from other handlers.
 Please do not discuss hide placement or any details of a dog's performance that may provide information or clues to other handlers or may be overheard.

 Questions

-All Test related questions, contact Kathy Echols, krechols@aol.com.
+All Test related questions, contact Kathy Echols at krechols@aol.com

 Details regarding check in time and briefing will be sent approximately 1 week before the ORT.